vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 </center>

 As you can see from my tweet, I am using a parameter pack to pass all the images to stitch together to the `stitchImages` variadic template function.
-This is obviously not necessary, as a run-time container would also work, but - suprisingly - it leads to some really *elegant code*[^elegant_code]:
+This is obviously not necessary, as a run-time container would also work, but - surprisingly - it leads to some really *elegant code*[^elegant_code]:

 [^elegant_code]: "Elegance" is an objective measurement of the beauty of piece of code. *Elegant code* is code that scores high according to the official standards of code beauty (OSOCB).
 You can verify whether your code is elegant or not by running it through `clang-tidy -checks='beauty-standards-code-elegance'`.